Ghana to establish cocoa production plant in Rwanda

 The Special Adviser called for support from stakeholders for the collaboration to succeed, adding that Ghana- Rwanda had set the tone for others to follow.

-Ms Afua Asabea Asare, the Chief Executive Officer, Ghana Export Promotion Authority, said the collaboration between the two countries was the beginning of the journey to explore more business opportunities.
+Ms Afua Asabea Asare, the Chief Executive Officer of Ghana Export Promotion Authority, said the collaboration between the two countries was the beginning of the journey to explore more business opportunities.

 She called for commitment between the two countries for the partnership to work, saying "we need to operationalize these concepts to be fruitful."

-Mr Akwasi Agyemang, the Chief Executive Officer, Ghana Tourism Authority, said government had laid a good foundation and charged the private sector operators to make the partnership work.
+Mr Akwasi Agyemang, the Chief Executive Officer of, Ghana Tourism Authority, said the government had laid a good foundation and charged the private sector operators to make the partnership work.

 Dr Aisa Krabo Kacyira, the Rwanda High Commissioner to Ghana, commended Ghana for the warm reception, describing it as a passionate moment to uphold the dignity of Africa.